na-na-hi/renget/archive/how2playba.md

 >Do I prioritise unlocking all the characters or should I max out the good characters first?
 Up to you.
 There are good arguments for both options, it's very dependant.

-As a side tangent, you could farm 540 shards and wait for the girl to spook.
-This way you can instantly upgrade her to UE50.
-I personally did this, but this is the hyper autistic minmax option.
-Very painful, would not recommend.

 >Should I redeem X?
 Eh.